Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 • Include vegetables with lunch and dinner

-• Choose whole grains when possible
+• Choose whole grains when they fit your routine

 • Drink enough water throughout the day